codedstructure/editfile/readme.rst

     # edit the 'errands' file in the notes namespace with emacs
     $ EDITOR=emacs notes errands

-    $ notes errands -l  # as you expect
+    $ notes errands -l  # output content of the 'errands' category to stdout

     $ blog editfile -f
     /home/ben/Dropbox/editfile/blog/editfile.md